fairlearn/fairlearn/docs/fairlearn-core/index.rst

-.. fairlearn documentation master file, created by sphinx-quickstart on Tue Oct 22 12:57:31 2019.
+.. fairlearn_core documentation master file, created by sphinx-quickstart on Tue Oct 22 12:57:31 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fairlearn's documentation!
+Welcome to fairlearn-core's documentation!
 =====================================

 The fairlearn project seeks to enable anyone involved in the development of artificial intelligence (AI) systems to assess their system's fairness and mitigate the observed unfairness.